Documentation

 Input + IRQ

-src/interrupts.c remaps PIC and loads IDT. src/keyboard.c handles IRQ scancodes and key queue.
+src/interrupts.c remaps PIC and loads IDT. src/drivers/keyboard.c handles IRQ scancodes and key queue, while src/drivers/mouse.c handles IRQ12 packet decode/state.

 Timing